 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.

-The fourth ingredient is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.
+The next ingredient is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-The eighth ingredient is lamb meal.
-Nutritionally similar to bison meal, lamb meal is considered another meat concentrate.
+The next ingredient is beef meal, another protein-rich meat concentrate.

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Earthborn Holistic Grain Free Dog Food looks to be an above-average kibble.
+Based on its ingredients alone, Earthborn Holistic Grain Free Dog Food looks like an above-average dry product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the peas and pea protein, this looks like the profile of a kibble containing an above-average amount of meat.
+Even when you consider the protein-boosting effect of the peas, pea protein, chickpeas and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

-Earthborn Holistic Grain Free is a meat-based dry dog food using an above-average amount of fish, poultry and bison meals as its main sources of animal protein, thus earning the brand 5 stars.
+Earthborn Holistic Grain Free is a dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus receiving 5 stars.

-Those look for additional grain-free products may wish to check out our special report on grain-free dog foods.
+Those looking for additional grain-free products may wish to check out our special report on grain-free dog foods.